algosup/2022-2023-project-2-factory-display-Project-4-group/Technical.md

 #### 3.7. rotateTemplate()

-This function allows us to rotate the template.
+This function allows us to rotate the selected template.

 #### 3.8. submitTemplate()

-This function allows us to submit the template.
+This function allows us to submit the selected template.